nchak431/BMF/README.md

 # BMF

-This contains all the R codes used for sparse estimation in high-dimensional mixed frequency vector autoregressive model.
+This contains all the R codes used for implementing the methods proposed in the paper 'A Bayesian framework for sparse estimation in high-dimensional mixed frequency Vector Autoregressive models' by Chakraborty, Khare and Michailidis.